tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

   2. Risky choices inclination: noradrenaline
   2. Number of options to process: noradrenaline

-This mapping could be used as main low level mechanism that build a bridge from neuro-scientific model to computational system and answers the question: "How emotions could influence computational system parameters?".
+This mapping could be used as main low level mechanism that build a bridge from neuro-scientific model to computational system and answers the question: "How emotions could influence computational system parameters?"

 We briefly describe the appraisal and coping processes closely related to emotional states and reactions.
 This creates overall closed and looped (spiral) system of emotional collaboration of a system with environment and emotional processing of internal psychological states.